estornino0/AuthService/README.md

 ### How It Works

 + Login: When users enter their email and password, the frontend sends a POST request to the backend API.
 If the credentials are valid, the backend returns an access token.
 If the credentials are invalid, the backend sends an error message.
 + Register: New users can register by providing an email and password.
-The backend stores the credentials in the database and returns a success message upon successful registration.
+As with login, when users enter a valid email and password, the frontend sends a POST request to the backend API The backend stores the credentials in the database and returns a success message upon successful registration.
+The API by itself can be used to log in and register users, and the frontend provides a simple user interface for these operations.

 + The paths /api/auth/login, /api/auth/register, /login, and /register are unprotected and do not require a JWT token.
 Other paths are protected and require a valid JWT token for access.
-In this project, the only protected endpoint is /api/protected.
++ In this project, the only protected endpoint is /api/protected, that can only be accessed providing a valid JWT token.

 ### Classes
 + **JWTUtil:** Handles JWT creation and validation.